-We often field the question “Why isn't Pipers Farm organic?”
+We're often asked, “Why isn't Pipers Farm organic?”

-For example, we believe in hand slaughtering each of our chickens individually, and doing so on the same farm they grew up on so as to minimise stress for the bird.
+We believe in hand slaughtering each of our chickens individually.
+We do so on the same farm they grew up on to minimise stress for the bird.
 We don't feel it is acceptable to raise the birds in the correct manner, only for them to be shipped hundreds of miles to be able to use a certified organic industrial abattoir.

-We believe in native, slow growing breeds of beef, lamb and pigs and believe only in feeding them on a natural diet for life; 100% grass for the beef and lamb, and a simple grain feed for the pigs from a local mill which never uses GM or imported products.
-This surpasses the organic label, and it is the only farming method we believe in.
+We believe in native, slow-growing breeds of beef, lamb, and pigs and believe only in feeding them on a natural diet for life.
+Our beef and lamb are 100% grass-grazed and we feed our pigs with simple grain from a local mill which never uses GM or imported products.
+This goes well beyond the organic label, and it is the only farming method we believe in.

 We will never be surpassed in any of the farming processes we do by the organic label.
 We never use GM feed, and we never use antibiotics unless absolutely necessary for the health of an individual animal.
-For example in our Wessex saddleback breeding herd we have used 3 doses of antibiotics to 3 individual animals in the last FIVE YEARS.
-This falls well inside organic guidelines, and is simply common sense farming and animal husbandry.
+For example, for our Wessex Saddleback breeding pig herd, we have only given 3 doses of antibiotics to 3 individual animals in the entire last FIVE YEARS.
+This falls well inside organic guidelines and is simply common sense farming and animal husbandry.

-We only use a local on-farm abattoir, as this is the best method of dispatch available to us.
+We only use a local on-farm abattoir.
+This is the best method of dispatch available to us.
 We are present as every animal is slaughtered and insist upon care and respect in this last facet of the animal's life over and above organic certification.

-Any questions please do ask, we will respond to all inquiries and adopt and open door policy with every facet of our farming and production process, we are rightfully proud of everything we do and enjoy nothing more than sharing our food production ethos with our customers.
+If you have any questions about our farming or any of our production process, please do ask us, we always respond to inquiries because of our open door policy.
+We are rightfully proud of everything we do and enjoy nothing more than sharing our food production ethos with our customers.

 We will continue to applaud the organic label for what it has set out to do.
-It does some fantastic work across the board especially in increasing awareness and standards of food production.
-We will however continue work in the way that we believe in, and will continue to strive to incorporate all of the good elements of organic farming, and push even further in our pursuit of truly ethical and sustainable meat to be enjoyed, respected and savoured.
+It does some fantastic work across the board, especially in increasing awareness and standards of food production.
+We will, however, keep on working the way that we genuinely believe in.
+We'll continue to strive to incorporate all of the good elements of organic farming, and push even further in our pursuit of truly ethical and sustainable meat - that is to be enjoyed, respected and savoured.